beautiful-taxonomy-filters/beautiful-taxonomy-filters/README.txt

 == Changelog ==

+= 1.1.1 =
+* FEATURE: You can now automagically insert the two modules into your archive pages!
+No need for modification of your theme.
+This feature is sort of experimental and there's a few things to note compared to the manual methods:
+  * The modules wont appear if your users select a filtering and there's no posts.
+  * You can't control the placement of the filter.
+You can decide to place the filter info module above or below the filter module but that's it.
+For more control use one of the manual methods (function calls or widgets).
+  * The modules wont output twice.
+So that means you'll have to remove the manual functions if you're using them.
+This also means that you can use the automagic way and still manually place the functions on specific posttype archives if you like.
+Great stuff I know…
+* FEATURE: You can now choose to display a placeholder text and a "clear" button on the dropdowns instead of the regular "All <taxonomy>" option.
+Of course this comes with a filter to let you control this feature per posttype archive.
+Have placeholders on one archive and an empty option on another.. no problem!
+* FIX: The filter module will now work correctly even when you have a different rewrite slug for your CPT.
+* FIX: Minor bug fixes resulting in PHP notice logs.
+* IMPROVEMENT: Minor code performance improvements.
+* IMPROVEMENT: Update to Swedish and French translations.
+Thanks to [Brice Capobianco](https://profiles.wordpress.org/brikou) for the french translation.
+* IMPROVEMENT: Updated select2 to 3.5.2

 = 1.1.0 =
 * FEATURE: Brand new beautiful widget.
 You can now add the filter module directly to your sidebar areas via a custom widget.